ANSELMA

 APRIL 11

 Anselma was founded in 2010, initially as a provider of tailoring and sewing courses.
-It quickly became a meeting point for artists, designers, makers, and the general public interested in these fields.
-In addition to education and co-working, it has organized events and established Š-fitness, a sewing fitness space equipped with tools and machines for personal projects.
+It quickly became a meeting place for artists, designers, creators and the general public interested in these fields.
+In addition to education and co-working, it has organised events and established Šfitness, a “sewing fitness” equipped with tools and machines for personal projects.

-For 13 years, Anselma has been dedicated to preserving and expanding knowledge of the craft of sewing, the origins of clothing, and textiles in general.
-It places a strong emphasis on repurposing used objects, which is reflected both in its fashion brand and in the ambiance of its spaces.
-The workshop and store provide a comprehensive insight into the process of garment creation.
+For 13 years, Anselma has been dedicated to preserving and expanding knowledge of the craft of sewing, the origins of clothing and textiles in general.
+It places a strong emphasis on the reuse of second-hand items, which is reflected in both its fashion brand and the ambience of its spaces.
+The workshop and shop provide a comprehensive insight into the process of creating garments.

-Anselma plays a key role in connecting individuals with shared interests.
-It serves as an incubator for artists and makers and has established itself as a go-to resource for textile-related projects.
-It collaborates with various groups, organizations, and individuals, primarily in the fields of art and culture.
-Currently, its team consists of five women from fashion, painting, ceramics, and architecture.
+Anselma plays a key role in connecting individuals with common interests.
+It serves as an incubator for artists and creators and has established itself as a go-to resource for textile-related projects.
+It collaborates with various groups, organisations and individuals, primarily in the fields of art and culture.
+The collective currently consists of five women with backgrounds in fashion, painting, ceramics and architecture.

-Since its inception, Anselma has remained a completely independent organization.
+Throughout its existence, Anselma has remained a completely independent organization